-Instructional Programs: (Ages 1-18 years) Offers a range of out of school classes (e.g., music, dance, martial arts, gymnastics, technology, life skills, and SAT prep) designed to complement, expand, and support the academic, life skills and athletic experiences children and youth have within Army CYS programs and schools.
+Instructional Programs: (Ages 1-18 years) Offers a range of out of school classes (e.g., music, dance, martial arts, gymnastics, tennis and ice skating) designed to complement, expand, and support the academic, life skills and athletic experiences children and youth have within Army CYS programs and schools.
 Provided by CYS employees and contract instructors in a variety of settings which may include the CDC, SAC, FMWR and community facilities and schools.

-School Liaison Services: The Army has designated the School Liaison Officer (SLO) to facilitate the delivery of quality school transition and education support services and to help ease the impact of the mobile Military lifestyle on the academic success of Military children.
+School Support Services: The Army has designated the School Liaison Officer (SLO) to facilitate the delivery of quality school transition and education support services and to help ease the impact of the mobile Military lifestyle on the academic success of Military children.
 The School Liaison Officer advises Garrison command staff on matters related to schools; assists Families with school issues; communicates information and resources to Families and schools, to include home school groups; supports Families during school transitions; collaborates with school districts to address issues that impact students and enrich educational opportunities through common education interest and mutual educational support.
 The School Liaison Officer is available to assist Soldiers and their Families with school questions and concerns.
-For more information on college readiness, Partners in Education, scholarships and additional School Liaison Services, please visit the FMWR website.
+For more information on college and career readiness resources, Partners in Education, scholarships, academic resources and additional School Support Services, please visit the FMWR website or e-mail usarmy.westpoint.imcom-fmwrc.mbx.slo@mail.mil.